tklebel/rOpenSci-blog/draft.md

 ```
 Although the unit is microseconds here, the difference between `fun2` and
 `fun3` is quite substantial, if you want to do it 500,000 times: 4.5 minutes.
 If
-you have to extract elements often (which I was doing), than this quickly adds
+you have to extract elements often (which I was doing), then this quickly adds
 up.
 What is the reason for this big difference?
 I'd guess that `fun2` is fastest since it only calls two functions, and not
 four, and because `xml_text()` probably converts the content directly to
 character in C++, which is faster than calling `as.character` afterwards.
-But
+Still,
-I am still a *social* scientist, so I wouldn't bet on that explanation.
+I am not a computer scientist, so I am not so very sure.

 After rewriting and expanding the functionality, I was still not happy, however,